mmutadich/image-restoration-model/README.md

-## Machine Learning Algorithm to Denoise 3D Images of Biofilms
+## Machine Learning Models to Denoise 3D Images of Biofilms